Continuous track: Heathcote's Steam Plough

 Patented in 1832 by John Heathcoat (also Heathcote), M.P. for Tiverton, the Heathcote steam plough was demonstrated in 1837 and press coverage fortunately provided a woodcut of the unusual tracked vehicle.
 The continuous tracks were made of 7 foot sections of wood bolted to continuous iron bands which were driven by "drums" at each end.
 A strong chassis provided the bearings for the drums, and carried the steam engine, fuel and winch.
 The chassis was supported on "numerous small wheels or rollers" which ran upon the lower iron bands, which "thus form a perfectly portable and smooth road for the platform".

 The drums were 9 or 10 foot in diameter, 26 foot apart.
 The tracks were each 7 foot wide with a 7 foot gap in-between giving an overall width of 21 feet.
 The twin-cylinder steam engine could be used either to drive the plough winch or to drive the vehicle along, at a speed of up to 5 feet/minute.
-Although the machine weighed 30 tons complete with 6 tons of fuel, its ground pressure was only 178 lb/sqft, considerably less than a man.
+Although the machine weighed 30 tons complete with 6 tons of fuel, its ground pressure was only 178 lb/sqft, considerably less than a person.

 The successful demonstration was carried out on 20 April 1837, at Red Moss at Bolton-le-Moors.
 The steam plough was lost when it sank into a swamp by accident and was then abandoned, because the inventor did not have the funds to continue development.